 Building permits are necessary to ensure the Ontario Building Code (OBC), zoning requirements and other building standards are met.
 Building permit applications are reviewed by the Permit Services team to confirm compliance with the OBC and to ensure these minimum requirements are met.

-- Another benefit is to ensure that you or the person you have hired produces a product that meets the minimum standards as set out in the Ontario Building Code and other relevant Codes and City of Guelph By-laws.
+An added benefit of obtaining a permit is receiving assistance from Building Services staff.
+Another benefit is to ensure you, or the person you have hired, builds a product that meets the minimum standards as set out in the Ontario Building Code and other applicable legislation.

-- Building a deck or porch
+- Building a deck, porch or balcony

 - Installing a pool or hot tub

 - Building a garage or carport (attached or detached)

 - Building a shed (greater than 15 square metres/161 square feet)

 - Building a gazebo (greater than 10 square metres/107 square feet)

 - Building a pergola (more than 10 square metres/107 square feet) when more than 50% of the roof area is covered.

 - Altering a roof structure